 Laundry facilities are located on the lower levels of Hart, Sutton, Webb, and Williams.
 All washers and dryers use special debit cards that may be purchased from the campus Bookstore.
 Value may be added to the cards at anytime using the Wash Card machine in Sutton and Webb lobbies.
 If a machine malfunctions, put an out-of-order sign on it and notify the Business Office of the machine location and nature of problem.

 Residents may utilize the limited residence hall storage rooms during the academic year and summer on a space-available basis in designated areas only.
-Students placing items in storage at the college do so at their own risk.
-Non-college furniture may not be stored on campus.
+Students placing items in storage at the University do so at their own risk.
+Non-university furniture may not be stored on campus.
 Furniture or carpets may not be stored on campus.